stimpy77/Qaud/README.md

 3. Any provider must support LINQ.
 The purpose of Qaud is to add `Add`, `Update`, and `Delete*` commands (plus some helpful touches such as `UpdatePartial()`) to IQueryable in a common and useful interface.
 4. Provider implementations should ideally "hide" support members: `DataSetImplementation`, `DataContextImplementation`, `SupportsNestedRelationships`, `SupportsTransactionScope`, and `SupportsComplexStructures`.
 These are not interesting repository properties/methods for a repository interface consumer, but they are on the interface for identifying implementation behaviors, when you need to know them.
 5. Some features require reflection, such as `UpdatePartial()`, which is like `Update()` but takes any object that has the same key field(s) and that has only the properties potentially containing changes.
 If you do not want to utilize any feature that uses reflection, do not use data provider implementations that impose it, and avoid these special interface member(s).

+### Background

+The objective behind QAUD is to facilitate a DAL (Data Access Layer) into prototype applications that do not know the full measure of the technology behind the DAL.
+Most DALs start with key-based table or document structures, so this solution builds upon that premise.